AmaxTech/growtopia-autosurg/README.md

 Enjoy ;)

-// 19.3.2024.
+// 20.3.2024.
-App still works in Growtopia V4.51 and in the ST. Patric's day update. 😄
+App still works in Growtopia V4.51 and in the ST. Patrick's day update. 😄